kheifer/video-judaica/README.md

 2. Membership applications and rental requests will be managed through the admin dashboard.
 3. Transition to relational database.
 4. Implement online payment using Square.
+5. Build a store to sell manager's movie memorabilia collection.

 ## Design